uikit/uikit-site/docs/pages/javascript.md

 ## Programmatic use

 Programmatically, components may be initialized with the `element, options` arguments format in JavaScript.
 The `element` argument may be any `Node`, `jQuery selector` or `jQuery object`.
-You'll receive an `array` of initialized components as return value. `Functional Components` (e.g. `Notification`) should omit the `element` parameter.
+You'll receive the initialized component as return value. `Functional Components` (e.g. `Notification`) should omit the `element` parameter.

 ```js
 // Passing a selector and an options object.